nickolashkraus/static-website-com/site/content/about/about.md

 terraform deploy
 ```

-**Note**: The Amazon CloudFront distribution can take up to 30 minutes to provision.
+**NOTE**: The Amazon CloudFront distribution can take up to 30 minutes to provision.

 ## Publish Content